-We propose to approve the Leech Lake Band of Ojibwe's requested 2016- 17 special migratory bird hunting season.
+We propose to approve the Leech Lake Band of Ojibwe's requested 2019- 20 special migratory bird hunting season.

-(j) Little River Band of Ottawa Indians, Manistee, Michigan (Tribal Members Only)
+(i) Little River Band of Ottawa Indians, Manistee, Michigan (Tribal Members Only)

-The Little River Band of Ottawa Indians is a self-governing, federally recognized Tribe located in Manistee, Michigan, and a signatory Tribe of the Treaty of 1836.
+The Little River Band of Ottawa Indians (LRBOI) is a self-governing, federally recognized Tribe located in Manistee, Michigan, and a signatory Tribe of the Treaty of 1836.
 We have approved special regulations for tribal members of the 1836 treaty's signatory Tribes on ceded lands in Michigan since the 1986-87 hunting season.
 Ceded lands are located in Lake, Mason, Manistee, and Wexford Counties.
 The Band proposes regulations to govern the hunting of migratory birds by Tribal members within the 1836 Ceded Territory as well as on the Band's Reservation.

-For the 2016-17 season, the Little River Band of Ottawa Indians proposes a duck and merganser season from September 9, 2016, through January 22, 2017.
-A daily bag limit of 12 ducks would include no more than 2 pintail, 2 canvasback, 3 black ducks, 3 wood ducks, 3 redheads, 6 mallards (only 2 of which may be a hen), and 1 hooded merganser.
+LRBOI proposes a duck and merganser season from September 1, 2019, through January 26, 2020.
+A daily bag limit of 12 ducks would include no more than 2 pintail, 2 canvasback, 3 black ducks, 3 wood ducks, 3 redheads, 6 mallards (only 2 of which may be a hen), 1 bufflehead, and 1 hooded merganser.
 Possession limits would be twice the daily bag limit.